mento-protocol/mento-web/README.md

 ## Deploy

 Deployments happen automatically via Vercel's Github app after pushing branch updates.
-Production deployments are triggered from to the `production` branch.
+Production deployments for mento v1 trigger from the `production-v1` branch, and mento v2 from `production-v2`.

 ## Contribute

 For small contributions such as bug fixes or style tweaks, please open a Pull Request.
-For new features, please create an issue to start a discussion on [Discord](https://discord.gg/p4p4fbSkgp).
+For new features, please create an issue to start a discussion on [Discord](https://discord.com/invite/Zszgng9NdF).

 ## License